go-aah/docs/app-config.md

 ### Section: lets_encrypt { ... }

 ### enable
-To enable Let's Encrypt CA auto SSL/TLS certs on the aah server.
+To enable Let's Encrypt CA auto SSL/TLS certs on the aah go server.

 Let’s Encrypt is a free, automated, and open certificate authority (CA), they provide free digital certificates in order to enable HTTPS (SSL/TLS) for websites to create a more secure and privacy-respecting Web.